This black hole was formed when the universe was a toddler

-- The black hole is around nine million times the mass of the sun.
+- Newly discovered black hole is approximately nine million times the mass of the sun.

-- The findings were made using the James Webb Space Telescope.
+- Detected by the James Webb Space Telescope.